wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/4-design-implement-qos.md

 This unit explains how to design and configure QoS for Microsoft Teams

-## Design organization Quality of Service (QoS) requirements and policies
+## Design organization quality of service (QoS) requirements and policies

 Quality of Service is a technology to prioritize certain traffic when a link is congested.
 QoS works by network packets being marked for prioritization, called DSCP (Differentiated Services Code Point) marking.
 This packet marking can either be done by network equipment based on the port range of the packets or by the endpoint, the operating system, or Teams device (in the case of IP phones for example).
 Endpoint marking in windows is managed by Group Policy.